See a list of Energy Management Programs by Clicking Here!

-Energy Management and Systems Technology is a field of study fusing together technical skills with engineering know-how to prudently manage energy usage.
+Energy Management and systems technology is a field of study fusing technical skills with engineering know-how to prudently manage energy usage.
 An Energy Manager will utilize technical and engineering knowledge to support other engineers and cross-functional professionals to design, upgrade, retro-fit, install, monitor, and manage energy-efficient systems in a variety of settings.
-Job responsibilities for an Energy Manager and Systems Technology Officer include the following: energy loss auditing, systems applications, security, systems administration, energy conservation, instrumentation calibration, systems monitoring, testing procedures, systems design, and report management.

 A certificate program in energy management can be earned on-site or online from a variety of accredited schools.
 Certificate programs are designed to be focused, shorter-term programs to help students enter the workforce quickly.
 However, the length of each program will vary from school to school affecting the time to complete a particular program.
 Additionally, your course load will dictate how long it takes to earn a certificate.